Office of Research

 Please also keep in mind that any changes to approved IRB applications require review and approval prior to implementation.
 Changes can be requested using the Request for Continuation/Change Form.

 Contact us with questions

 The IRB Chair and faculty are available to discuss human subject research concerns and offer advice on how to handle modifications.
 Please do not hesitate to reach us via email.
-Please continue to visit the TTU IRB website for the most up-to-date information.
+Please continue to visit the Tech IRB website for the most up-to-date information.